Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 | 2020 | 7 | 96.67 | 3.33 |
 | 2020 | 8 | 96.51 | 3.49 |

+#### Total Transactions by Platform

+1. **Insight**:

+   - The percentage of sales from the Retail platform consistently dominates over Shopify platform across monthsand years,indicatingthe continued siginificance of Physical stores.
+However, Shopify's contributionto total sales has been steadily increasing overtime, suggesting an opportunity to grow online sales.

 ### 7. What is the percentage of sales by demographic for each year in the dataset?

 ```sql